arulvannala/docker-stress/README.md

   $ kubectl -f stress-test-deployment.yml

-NOTE: This process can be Distrutive.
+NOTE: This process can be take down the cluster.
 Adjust the values in stress cmd to appropriate values

 # docker-stress